hgot07/VenueInfoHandler/README.md

 # VenueInfoHandler
 API/CGI for Venue Information notification on Public Wi-Fi to help users reach out to the portal site at the venue.

-This helper is specialized for Venue Information display rather than Captive Portal that blocks the network usage.
+This software is specialized for Venue Information display rather than Captive Portal that blocks the network usage.
 There is no access control at all.
-Our intention is to improve user engagement while allowing people to use the network continuously.
+Main purpose is to improve user engagement while allowing people to use the network continuously.

 ## Supported platforms